clementi/defensivedotnet/README.md

 }
 ```

-With DefensiveDotNet, you can do this instead:
+With Defensive.NET, you can do this instead:

 ```csharp
 public void SomeMethod(string parameter)